Seljuk Empire: Ceramics

-Book arts
+Art of the book

 Both secular and non-secular manuscripts were produced during the Seljuk period.
-These pieces are now limited in availability, considering their ultimate susceptibility to damage overtime.
-But those manuscripts that have survived over the centuries provide insight into the Seljuk's involvement in the arts of the book.
+These pieces are now limited in availability, considering their ultimate susceptibility to damage over time.
+But those manuscripts that have survived over the centuries provide insight into the Seljuks' involvement in the arts of the book.
 Calligraphers and illuminators were responsible for the creation of these manuscripts, though sometimes calligraphers mastered the art of both writing and illustration.
 By the end of the 10th century, both illuminators and calligraphers were beginning to employ various colors, styles, and writing techniques in the realm of the book arts.

-The Qur'an's produced during the period of Seljuk rule evidence developments in calligraphy and other changes in how the holy text was divided.
+The Qur'ans produced during the period of Seljuk rule evidence developments in calligraphy and other changes in how the holy text was divided.
 Uniquely, calligraphers during this period frequently combined several scripts on one page of the Qur'an, such as Kufic and New Style.
 In addition to these changes in the text, the dawn of the Seljuk empire coincided with a newfound increase in the popularity of paper as a replacement for parchment in the Islamic world.
-The use of durable paper increased the production of compact, single-volume Qur'an's, whereas parchment codexes often contained multiple volumes of Qur'anic text.
-Despite this development, parchment would remain popular for the production of some Qur'an's, and multi-volume pieces continued to be produced.
+The use of durable paper increased the production of compact, single-volume Qur'ans, whereas parchment codexes often contained multiple volumes of Qur'anic text.
+Despite this development, parchment would remain popular for the production of some Qur'ans, and multi-volume pieces continued to be produced.
 Illuminated borders continued to distinguish the Qur'ans produced during the Seljuk period and relative consistency was maintained with regard to their structure.

-One example of a manuscript created during Seljuk rule is a thirty-volume (juz) Qur'an created c.1050, produced by only one calligrapher and illuminator (Freer Gallery of Art, District of Columbia, F2001.16a-b).
+One example of a manuscript created during Seljuk rule is a thirty-volume (juz) Qur'an created c.
+1050, produced by only one calligrapher and illuminator (Freer Gallery of Art, District of Columbia, F2001.16a-b).
 As paper had just been introduced to the Islamic world, this piece is an early Islamic paper manuscript.
 This Qur'an is bound in brown leather, dyed in pink, decorated with gold, and offers an intricate frontispiece.
 These elements imply the care that went into the production of this text and indications of frequent usage confirm that it was appreciated.
 It is primarily written in the vertical "New-Style" Arabic script, a sharp, vertical script.
-The dominant use of New Style in this folio, also referred to as "new Abbasid Script," attests to the shift from the geometric Kufic script to a more legible calligraphic style, which occurred in the 10th century.
+The dominant use of New Style in this folio, also referred to as "new Abbasid Script", attests to the shift from the geometric Kufic script to a more legible calligraphic style, which occurred in the 10th century.
 Scattered remnants of Kufic, used primarily to indicate volume and page number, also appear in the text.
 The verticality of the paper in this manuscript speaks to the historic shift away from the horizontal use of paper in many Qur'ans, also a 10th-century development.